Trusted WordPress tutorials, when you need them most.

 After that, you can further scroll down to add the price, attributes, reviews, and shipping destination for the product in the schema markup.

-Once you are done, just click the ‘Add Schema’ button to save your schema markup.
-Now, you can repeat the process for the other products on the page.
+Once you are done, click the ‘Add Schema’ button to save your schema markup.
+You can then repeat the process for the other products on the page.

 Add other details and click Add Schema button

 If you sell books online, then you can also select the ‘Book’ schema from the ‘Schema Catalog’ popup.
-This will open up a new modal where you can add the title, author, description, and image of the book.
+This will open up a new modal where you can add product data like title, author, description, and image of the book.

 After that, scroll down to the ‘Editions’ section and add the ISBN for the book.
 Finally, click the ‘Add Schema’ button to generate the schema.